brechtvdv/gtfs-connectionstations/README.md

 ## Calculate connection stops

-The script `calculate.js` uses a default distance of 100 metres as metric for footpaths.
+The script `calculate.js` uses a default distance of 200 metres as metric for footpaths.
+(This has to be so much for big stations).

 ```bash
 node calculate.js > connection-stops.txt